duckduckgo/duckduckgo-help-pages/_docs/change-default-search-engine/opera.md

 Open the Opera browser on your desktop computer

-To the right of the address bar, select Easy Setup
+To the right of the address bar, select Easy setup

 ![Opera Desktop easy setup]({{ site.baseurl }}/images/set-as-default/opera-desktop-easy-setup-min.jpg)